 This Master’s track at the University of Twente distinguishes itself from other process technology tracks, as it is closely connected to materials science and chemistry.
 Research topics we focus on within the field of process technology include membrane technology, process intensification, soft-matter, photocatalysis, electrochemistry and chemical separations.
 This is also reflected in the curriculum.
 Are you curious about the Chemical & Process Engineering track?
 Mariangela will show you a day in her life as a CPE student.

-This specialization is part of the Master's programme in Chemical Engineering.
+This specialisation is part of the Master's in Chemical Engineering.

 Separation technology focuses on (reactive) distillation, membrane separation of gases or fluids and a variety of operations that use solid or liquid (affinity) separation for adsorption and extraction.